Zappat0n/elan_manager_app/README.md

 ## Introduction

 Web application to keep track of your school scores grouped by subject.
-You can create as many subjects as you want and start to save there all your scores.
+You can create as many subjects as you want and start to save there all your scores. <br>
+You can create different exercises with their score, and keep them as external (without any group) or assigned to a group. <br>
+You can see your average score for all your grouped presentations, all your external presentations, and for all the presentations included in one group.

 I have used different concepts of Ruby on Rails including: